needsupport/ios-weather-dashboard/README.md

 - Weather data visualization with historical comparisons
 - Interactive weather cards for each forecast day
 - Location searching and current location detection
-- Custom location input support
+- Global location support with international weather data
 - Detailed day view with extended information
 - Weather alerts display
-- Unit conversion (°C/°F)
+- Unit conversion (°C/°F) with regional defaults
 - Responsive layout for all iOS devices
 - Support for both OpenWeather API and National Weather Service
-- Offline mode with intelligent caching
+- Offline mode with CoreData-based caching
 - WidgetKit integration for home and lock screens

 ## Architecture